 Board of Trustees

-Our independent trustees (elected at the January 2017 AGM) are:
+Our trustees (following the February 2018 AGM) are:

 - Linda Glew (Secretary)